DanielBMarkham/Info-Ops/manuscript/chapter14.md

 In this case, I've created a new Master Backlog Item titled "Makes me act so so funny", which is not what I wanted.

-The program eats its tail, that is, it outputs in the same format as it inputs, so you can take all of the organized, sorted, and processed amout files and use them as input for another project.
+The program eats its tail, that is, it outputs in the same format as it inputs, so you can take all of the organized, sorted, and processed .amout files and use them as input for another project.

 This means we can pipe analysis information from one project to another, or to another online system that reads EasyAM